Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 ---
 title: sub-queries in sequelize with squel
-description: "handle SQL COUNT and SUM functions when Sequelize can't handle it in an easy way"
+description: "handle SQL COUNT and SUM functions when Sequelize can't generate this it in an easy way"
 tags:
   - advanced
 cover: cover.png